 • It does impact greatly for example when Libya had its great political unrest.
 Companies like money gram had to shut down because it became too dangerous for the locations to stay open.
 Even it was too dangerous for customers to walk into these locations.

-• Where there is such political unrest and shut down becomes must it impacts GDP greatly for the year because money isn’t coming in.
-But it’s also a two-way pattern, for instance, Zimbabwe when they had some political unrest, remittances increased because people started sending their loved ones more money more often because they were realising that their loved ones either needed to leave the country or they needed to stock up on goods before things became worse.
+• Where there is such political unrest and shutdown becomes a must it impacts GDP greatly for the year because money isn’t coming in.
+But it’s also a two-way pattern, for instance, in Zimbabwe when they had some political unrest, remittances increased because people started sending their loved ones more money more often because they were realising that their loved ones either needed to leave the country or they needed to stock up on goods before things became worse.

 • It just depends on the country at hand if the political unrest becomes dangerous then remittances will decline because MMT service providers forced to close.